OpenAMP/openamp-docs/demos/matrix_multiply.rst

 The RPMsg Matrix Multiply daemon/service application is available as a baremetal solution in the `OpenAMP Repository <https://github.com/OpenAMP/open-amp/blob/main/apps/examples/matrix_multiply/matrix_multiplyd.c>`_.
 Take note of the d for daemon at the end of the file.

-The RPMsg Matrix Multiple host client application is available as a baremetal solution in the `OpenAMP Repository <https://github.com/OpenAMP/open-amp/blob/main/apps/examples/matrix_multiply/matrix_multiply.c>`_
+The RPMsg Matrix Multiple host client application is available as a baremetal solution in the `OpenAMP Repository <https://github.com/OpenAMP/open-amp/blob/main/apps/examples/matrix_multiply/matrix_multiply.c>`_.

-Both are CMake application and can be built for any remote as long as the relevant :ref:`OS/HW abstraction layer<porting-guide-work-label>` components like libmetal are ported for that platform.
+Both are CMake applications and can be built for any remote as long as the relevant :ref:`OS/HW abstraction layer<porting-guide-work-label>` components like libmetal are ported for that platform.

 .. _matrix-multiply-linux-app: